KannonZenetism/zenetism-field-physics/structural-neuroscience/snx/orientation-algorithmic-entrainment-and-suppression.md

 ---

-## 10. Structural Suppression Without Personal Targeting
+## 10. Structural Suppression and the Question of Targeting

 Structural suppression does not always require a personal suppressor.